Proud-Wadhwa/deploy-django-project/README.md

 # A script to deploy django projects on ubuntu & debian.
-  1. To deploy a django project on non-www or subdomain, you can use the specific file deploy.py helps in this function.
+  1. To deploy a django project on non-www or subdomain, you can use the specific file deploy.py which helps in this function.
 This file will deploy django project on provided domain/sub-domain.
   2. To Deploy a django project on www.domain.com you can use a specific file deploy-www.py.

 ## How to setup project?